How to Choose Iceland Tours That Fit Your Trip

 Read beyond the headline price

 A cheap tour is not always a good deal, and an expensive one is not always overpriced.
-What matters is what the rate includes and what the day will feel like.
+What matters is what the rate actually includes and what the day will feel like.

 Check the logistics that matter most